 OVERVIEW: Sidaction makes several global health grants each year, which it awards to projects that treat and prevent HIV/AIDS around the world.
 Its greatest concentration of international grants is in sub-Saharan Africa.

-IP TAKE: Although its website is in French, do not be deterred from applying.
+IP TAKE: Although its website is in French, grant seekers should not be deterred from applying.
 Use an internet translator to get a better grasp of what they seek to fund.

 PROFILE: Established in 1994, Sidaction began by funding medical research, but expanded its scope in 1997 to include HIV/AIDS service provisions in developing countries.
 Its annual grantmaking predominantly supports scientific and medical research or other HIV/AIDS projects in France.
 However, Sidaction funds HIV/AIDS projects beyond its borders, emphasizing services for marginalized groups in developing countries.
 Since it receives funds from a variety of sources that often specify how funds should be used, Sidaction's funders vary between projects.